Geometric Interpretation of the Robustness of Taxicab Singular Value Decomposition of High-Dimensional Sparse Data: SVD, Taxicab SVD and l SVD

 Let us consider the problem of

-For $p=2,(26)$ corresponds to Pearson (1901)'s approach of PCA, that is, calculating SVD of \textbf{X} as in (22).
+For $p=2,$ $(22)$ corresponds to Pearson's (1901)[$\mathbf{20}$] approach of PCA, that is, calculating SVD of \textbf{X} as in the precedent subsection.

-For $p=1,$ to our knowldge, $(26)$ was first studied by Hawkins et al. (2001) as a 'Robust SVD', where they applied 'Alternating L1 regression', that is, alternating weighted median method, see equation (16); see \ also among others, Ke and Kwak (2005) and recently Brooks and Dula (2019) and Song et al. (2020).
-In the last three cited papers, linear programming is used to estimate the parameters in (26).
+For $p=1,$ to our knowledge, $(22)$ was first studied by Hawkins et al. (2001)[$\mathbf{7}$] as a \textit{"Robust SVD"}, where they applied \textit{"Alternating L1 regression"}, that is, alternating weighted median method, see equation (12); see \ also among others, Ke and Kwak (2005)[$\mathbf{28}$], Brooks and Dula (2019) [$\mathbf{29}$] and Song et al. (2020)[$\mathbf{30}$].
+In the last three cited papers, linear programming is used to estimate the parameters in (22).

-Hawkins et al. ((2001) state that:
+Hawkins et al. (2001)[$\mathbf{7}$] state that:

 a) The dispersion values are no more ordered; that is, $\delta_{1}\geq \delta_{2}\geq...\geq\delta_{k}>0$ is no more satisfied.

 b) The relations among the columns of each matrix $\mathbf{A}=[\mathbf{a} _{1}\ \mathbf{a}_{2}\ \mathbf{...}\ \mathbf{a}_{k}]\in R^{I\times k}$ and $\mathbf{B}=[\mathbf{b}_{1}\ \mathbf{b}_{2}\ \mathbf{...}\ \mathbf{b}_{k}]\in R^{J\times k}$ are unknown.
 That is, matrices $\mathbf{A}$ and $\mathbf{B}$ are Grassman manifolds: $rank(\mathbf{A})=rank(\mathbf{B})=k$.
 While in the ordinary SVD, matrices $\mathbf{A}$ and $\mathbf{B}$ are orthogonal, equivalent to Stiefel manifolds $\mathbf{A}^{\prime}\mathbf{A}=\mathbf{B} ^{\prime}\mathbf{B}=\mathbf{I}_{k}.$